 Establish Priorities

 Potential side effects shouldn’t scare you away from hormonal birth control.
 Many women never experience any side effects at all.
-In contrast, being sexually active without consistent, effective contraception may lead to that greatest sexual side effect of all: pregnancy.
+In contrast, being sexually active without consistent, effective contraception may lead to the greatest sexual side effect of all: pregnancy.

 You may need to set priorities about the side effects alone.
 You may decide that a few extra pounds are OK, but depression is unacceptable.
-Only you can determine which side effects you can live with and which ones you can’t.
+Only you can determine which side effects you can live with and which you can’t.